discoposse/Vagrant-DigitalOcean-Jenkins/README.md

 - Your API Key for Digital Ocean

 This will build a server named 'jenkins' on an Ubuntu 14.04 server and deploy the Jenkins components.

+For all the instructions on how to deploy this, you can find the blog post at my site here: http://discopos.se/1jqkJJ9